 Best practice including using the shortest possible length of pen needles (4mm or in some people, 5mm) and using pen needles and lancets only once and rotating of injection site will assist with the reduction of pain and lipohypertrophy.
-For more information refer to The Forum for Injection Technique UK and Best Practice Guideline to Support Correct Injection Technique In Diabetes Care
+For more information refer to The Forum for Injection Technique UK and Correct Injection Technique in Diabetes Care Best Practice Guideline.